dark00shadow/Catch/README.md

 # How to install

+1) make sure you got python(python 3)

-1) click the clone button(or download) in github
+2) click the clone button then click download zip file in github

-2) wait for download then extract zip file(if your on differnt operating systems it might not be a zip file)
+3) wait for download then extract zip file

+4) open the command line you use for installing librarys(open it inside the folder that has `requirements.txt`

+5) then write in the command line this `pip3 install -r requirements.txt`

 # How to play